sargant/homelab/README.md

 # homelab

-Bootstrapping, scripts and other assorted bits and bobs for my homely.
+Bootstrapping, scripts and other assorted bits and bobs for my homelab.